ivpk/uapi/openapi/docs.md

 And this will return raw image data as `image/png` content type.

-## Controller
+## Action

-Controller is an action performed with objects.
-Controllers in URI always starts with a `:` symbol:
+An action performed with multiple objects or a single object.
+Action name in a URI is denoted with a `:` symbol, for example:

 ```text
 GET datasets/gov/rc/ar/ws/Country/:changes
 ```

-This lists all changes made to `Country` objects.
-This is a controller, that works with multiple objects.
+In the example above action name is `changes` and it lists all changes made to `Country` objects.
+This is an action, that works on multiple objects.

-But also, there can be a controller on a single object:
+But also, there can be an action on a single object:

 ```text
 GET datasets/gov/rc/ar/ws/Country/e96cc0cc-08be-460d-a887-98f80612a402/:changes
 ```

-There is a list of build-in reserved implicit controllers, where you don't need to specify controller name:
+There is a list of build-in reserved implicit actions, where you don't need to specify action name:

 - `GET /…/{model}` (`:getall`) - get list of objects.
 - `GET /…/{model}/{id}` (`:getone`) - get a single object.